Hanukkah - A Feast of Lights

 * * * * *

 More songs have probably been written to celebrate Hanukkah than any other Jewish festival.
 Whatever the reasons for the enduring popularity of Hanukkah, its music provides us with a fascinating insight into Jewish history and culture.
-Here are two medleys of Hanukkah songs: children's songs, performed by Hani Nachmias & Uzi Hitman, and a medley performed by the "Nigunim Chorus", including songs in Ladino and Yiddish and "Ma'oz Tzur" by Venetian composer Benedetto Marcello.
-(Listen to different versions of Ma'oz Tzur here).
+Here is a medley of children's Hanukkah songs, performed by Hani Nachmias & Uzi Hitman.

 * * * * *